Safety Bathroom Guide

 Shower seats are especially useful for those with physical limitations from standing long periods of time and are an asset when recovering from surgery, providing a secure way to bathe.

-Seats come in many shape and sizes depending on your needs: fold down, bench seat, corner seat, and removable seat.
+Seats come in many shapes and sizes depending on your needs: fold down, bench seat, corner seat, and removable seat.

 And don’t forget your footrests for shaving!